 Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

-TL;DR — I wired up five LLM agents to play the social-deduction game Secret Hitler with structured logging.
-Each round we capture votes, public claims, private beliefs, and ground truth (the actual deck).
-From this we compute claim honesty, cross-claim consistency, belief accuracy, coalition entropy, and communication load.
-Early runs (seeded for reproducibility) show: (1) claim honesty ≈ 60% across checks; (2) president↔chancellor claim consistency ≈ 75%; (3) belief accuracy ~50–75% (often near coin-flip); and (4) surprising amounts of process-oriented meta-talk ("freeze this pair," "post exact order," "no slow-rolls").
-This turns a party game into a behavioral testbed for agentic deception and theory of mind.
+TL;DR We implemented five LLM agents playing the social-deduction game Secret Hitler with structured logging.
+Each round captures votes, public claims, private beliefs, and ground truth (the actual deck).
+From this data we compute claim honesty, cross-claim consistency, belief accuracy, coalition entropy, and communication load.
+Early runs (seeded for reproducibility) show: (1) claim honesty of approximately 60% across checks; (2) president-chancellor claim consistency of approximately 75%; (3) belief accuracy in the 50-75% range (often near chance); and (4) substantial amounts of process-oriented meta-talk ("freeze this pair," "post exact order," "no slow-rolls").
+The result is a behavioral testbed for agentic deception and theory of mind.

 Why a Social-Deduction Game?

-Benchmarks that test static QA or chain-of-thought don't tell you how agents communicate strategically under uncertainty.
+Benchmarks that test static QA or chain-of-thought reasoning provide limited insight into how agents communicate strategically under uncertainty.
 Social-deduction games force agents to:

-- Update beliefs from noisy language, not gold labels
+• Update beliefs from noisy language rather than gold labels

-The entire English language is available.
-There are no "keyword constraints," which makes it a natural lens for measuring agentic steganography/stegotext (hiding intent or information in natural language) and theory of mind behaviors in the wild.
+The entire English language is available as an action space.
+There are no keyword constraints, making this a natural lens for studying agentic steganography (hiding intent or information in natural language) and theory of mind behaviors in unconstrained settings.

 Five agents (Alice, Bob, Charlie, Diana, Eve) run on diverse LLM backends via LiteLLM and a shared message bus.
 A lightweight SQLite game logger records:

-- Beliefs: per-player probabilities (ranked → mapped to probabilities)
+• Beliefs: per-player probabilities (ranked and mapped to probabilities)

-- Messages: every public utterance + rough token counts
+• Messages: every public utterance with rough token counts

 Reproducibility: SH_SEED=42 fixes role assignment, shuffle, and round order.
 Term limits and the Hitler election loss condition (≥3 Fascist policies) follow the official rules.

 Data-collection mode: after discussion, agents receive a strict private prompt demanding JSON-only outputs for claims/beliefs.
-This gives clean rows in the DB while public chat remains natural.
+This provides clean structured rows in the database while public chat remains natural.

 Round Timeline